 Scientific name: Cichorium intybus L.

-with prominent white veins.
+|Radicchio (Chioggia)-Note wine-red leaves with prominent white veins.
+Courtesy: ilovebutter|

-Radicchio is a perennial, small cabbage like plant.
-It prefers cool weather, supplanted with well draining, fertile, moisture rich soil.
+Radicchio is a perennial, small cabbage-like plant.
+It prefers cold weather, supplanted with well-draining, fertile, moisture-rich soil.
 The crop is ready to harvest after about 75-90 days after seedling.
-Hot weather and inadequate watering might results in small, dense, and bolting heads.
+Hot weather and inadequate watering might result in small, dense, and bolting heads.

-Radicchio variegate di Castlefranco is a hybrid between radicchio and endive (Cichorium endiva).
-Castlefranco has loose, mild flavor leaves.
-Verona is another non-heading type, and has red color, open leaves with broad white veins as in cabbage.
+Radicchio variegate di Castelfranco is a hybrid between radicchio and endive (Cichorium endiva).
+Castelfranco has loose, mild flavor leaves.
+Verona is another non-heading type, and has red, open leaves with prominent white veins as in cabbage.

 The bitter principle in the radicchio is lactucopicrin (intybin), a sesquiterpene lactone.
 Lactucopicrin is a potent anti-malarial agent and has a sedative and analgesic (painkiller) effect.

-Zeaxanthin is a xanthophyll category of flavonoid carotenoid (yellow pigment) which concentrates mainly in the central part of retina in humans.
-Together with lutein, it helps protect eyes from age-related macular disease (ARMD) by filtering harmful ultra-violet rays.
+Zeaxanthin is a xanthophyll category of flavonoid carotenoid (yellow pigment) that concentrates mainly in the central part of the retina in humans.
+Together with lutein, it helps protect eyes from age-related macular disease (ARMD) by filtering harmful ultraviolet rays.